dgolteanu/MSc/Lab book/README.md

 For validation datasts to AUROC_average.xlsx>calculate unweighted mean over X CV folds>manually add to dataset_accuracy.tex

 # Validation of Intercluster distances
 Validation was not possible in 2021 as Intercluster distances are only available on MLDSP-GUI.
-To manually validate intercluster distances from python run [here](../Validation/Primates output/cgr/Images/Intercluster distance.csv)  is being compared to a local run of MLDSP-GUI also with CGR k=5, distance excel can be found in Validation folder [here](../Validation/MATLAB\ output/IntClustDist.xls)
+To manually validate intercluster distances from python run [here](../Validation/Intercluster%20validation/cgr/Images/Intercluster%20distance.csv)  is being compared to a local run of MLDSP-GUI also with CGR k=5, distance excel can be found in Validation folder [IntClustDist.xls](../Validation/Intercluster%20validation/IntClustDist.xls)

-/Users/dolteanu/local_documents/Coding/MSc_github/Validation/MATLAB output/IntClustDist.xls